gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ## <a id="client-server-applicaion-in-detail"></a>Client/Server Applications In Detail

-There are multiple ways that a client can connect to and communicate with servers in a [vmware-gemfire-short-name] cluster.
-The most common and recommended approach is to use [vmware-gemfire-short-name] Locators.
+There are multiple ways that a client can connect to and communicate with servers in a GemFire cluster.
+The most common and recommended approach is to use GemFire Locators.

-A cache client can connect to one or more Locators in the [vmware-gemfire-short-name] cluster instead of directly to a
+A cache client can connect to one or more Locators in the GemFire cluster instead of directly to a
 <code>CacheServer</code>.
 The advantage of using Locators over direct
 <code>CacheServer</code> connections is that Locators provide metadata
 about the cluster to which the client is connected.
 This metadata